 Warriners Wood, 2.5km south of Kendal, is well known for its roe deer and orange-tip butterflies.
 As well as bluebells in spring, it has a mix of ash, sycamore and hazel trees.

 The Woodland Trust's largest wood is described as the Highlands in miniature; Glen Finglas has all the contrasts of mountains and water but on a more intimate scale.
 Woodland historians believe that Glen Finglas is home to one of the largest collections of ancient trees in Scotland.
 And, of course, an impressive display of bluebells in late spring.
 Look out too for kites, pine martens and red squirrels.

 One of Scotland's best country parks houses thousands of bluebells every spring.
 The area has 16km of paths that wind through wooded gorges, wild garlic and past 800-year-old Cadzow oaks.
 Home to some of the oldest woodland in the country, this is an area in need of exploration.
 As a beacon for biodiversity, take the time to spot some of Britain’s most spectacular wildlife including otters, bats, badgers and grey wagtails.
-If the weather turns gloomy (as we know the British weather can) pop in at the Chatelherault hunting lodge and summer house.
+If the weather turns gloomy (as we know the British weather can) pop in at the Chatelherault Hunting Lodge.
 Originally built in the 1730s, the buildings are now home to exhibitions on local history and wildlife.

 Inchcailloch Island is the best spot for bluebells in Loch Lomond & The Trossachs National Park, but you’ll also see carpets of them in and around Dukes Pass, The West Highland Way, Loch Long and Loch Lubnaig.
 See them at their best in late May.